foambubble/foam/docs/features/note-templates.md

 ## Default template

-The `.foam/templates/new-note.md` template is special in that it is the template that will be used by the `Foam: Create New Note` command.
+The `.foam/templates/new-note.md` template is special in that it is the template that will be used by the `Foam: Create New Note` command. `Foam: Create New Note` will look for this template in the current workspace, and then in the user's home directory if not found in the current workspace.

 Customize this template to contain content that you want included every time you create a note.

 ## Variables